 1. When you make a worker’s compensation claim, the worker’s compensation insurer must commence weekly benefits and medical expenses within 7 days

-Section 275 of the Workplace Injury Management and Workers Compensation Act 1998 (NSW) requires the Insurer to commence provisional payments of weekly compensation within 7 days after the claim has been made.
+Section 275 of the Workplace Injury Management and Workers Compensation Act 1998 (NSW) requires the insurer to commence provisional payments of weekly compensation within 7 days after the claim has been made.

-- Providing to your employer a SIRA Certificate of Capacity(State Insurance Regulatory Authority) that certifies you unfit or partially unfit for work.
-SIRA has taken over the roles and responsibilities of the previous government organisation responsible for Workers Compensation in NSW, known as “Workcover
+- Providing to your employer a SIRA Certificate of Capacity(State Insurance Regulatory Authority) that certifies you unfit or partially unfit.
+SIRA is responsible for Workers Compensation in NSW and has taken over the roles and responsibilities of Workcover.

 - Weekly compensation up to a maximum of 12 weeks

-- Medical expenses of up to $7500
+- Treatment costs of up to $7500 paid

 - Insufficient medical information

-- The injured person is not an employee
+- The person is not an employee

 - The injury is not work-related